-- 10. Chairman of Adjudicators 2 - In all cases the decision of the Chairman of Adjudicators is final.

-4 C. SHOW DANCE COMPETITIONS AT NDCA EVENTS

-5 These Show Dance rules are the only alternate form of competition permitted by the NDCA in regards to 6 rule III.
+Props are permitted provided they are never discarded by the couple during the entrance, performance, and exit.
+7. Order of Dancing Order of dancing shall be drawn by ballot, at which all the competitors or chosen representatives have a right to be present.
+8. Time between Rounds There is to be a minimum of 30 minutes between each round of a Show Dance.
+9. Marking system The normal system of marking will be applied. (i.e. In the Final the adjudicators will place the couples in order of merit).
+10. Chairman of Adjudicators In all cases the decision of the Chairman of Adjudicators is final.
+The rule OW DANCE COMPETITIONS AT NDCA EVENTS ese Show Dance rules are the only alternate form of competition permitted by the NDCA in regards to e III.
 D. 28.
-If a Show Dance competition is attached to another event, then Competition Organizers may not require the couples from the final to participate in the Show Dance competition.
-7
+If a Show Dance competition is attached to another event, then Competition Organizers y not require the couples from the final to participate in the Show Dance competition.
 XII.
-RULES FOR FORMATION TEAM COMPETITIONS

-A. DEFINITION OF COMPETITIVE STYLES 12

-- 13 Formation dancing shall be in the following styles:

-- 14 1.
-International Ballroom/Smooth

-- 2. International Latin/Rhythm 15

-- 16

-17 B. DANCES ALLOWED IN EACH STYLE

-- Formation teams may base their routines on the following dances for each style: 18 - 19 Teams in the International Ballroom/Smooth Style may base their routines on the International Style 20 Waltz, Tango, Viennese Waltz, Foxtrot, and Quickstep; and/or the American Style Waltz, Tango, 21 Foxtrot, and Viennese Waltz.
-No dances other than the ones listed will be allowed except for Adult - 22 teams. - 23 2.
-Teams in the International Latin/Rhythm Style may base their routines on the International Style Cha Cha, Samba, Rumba, Paso Doble, and Jive: and/or the American Style Cha Cha, Samba, Rumba, 24 25 Mambo, Bolero, Swing, and West Coast Swing.
-No dances other than the ones listed will be allowed - 26 except for Adult teams.

-C. AGE DEFINITIONS AND ELIGIBILITY REQUIREMENTS 28
+RULES FOR FORMATION TEAM COMPETITIONS EFINITION OF COMPETITIVE STYLES rmation dancing shall be in the following styles: International Ballroom/Smooth International Latin/Rhythm For Inces Allowed in Each Styles Training teams may base their routines on the following dances for each style: Teams in the International Ballroom/Smooth Style may base their routines on the International Style Waltz, Tango, Viennese Waltz, Foxtrot, and Quickstep; and/or the American Style Waltz, Tango, Foxtrot, and Viennese Waltz.
+No dances other than the ones listed will be allowed except for Adult teams.
+Teams in the International Latin/Rhythm Style may base their routines on the International Style Cha Cha, Samba, Rumba, Paso Doble, and Jive; and/or the American Style Cha Cha, Samba, Rumba, Mambo, Bolero, Swing, and West Coast Swing.
+No dances other than the ones listed will be allowed except for Adult teams.
+1. 2.
+3. BE DEFINITIONS AND ELIGIBILITY REQUIREMENTS Formation team competitions may be offered in one of the following two sets of age definitions: The age definitions that are defined for amateur competitors (Rule X.A.), including the possibility of combining the various age divisions into categories such as "Pre-Teen", "Junior" and "Youth".
+The following school grade definitions: Grade School (Grades K-6) Junior High School (Grades 7-9) High School (Grades 10-12) Any number of team members may dance up to the age/grade level immediately above their true classification.
+Pre-Teen/Grade School formation teams may include two Junior/Junior High School age competitors.
+8. 9.
+10. SH The rule may DE For 1.
+2. DA For 1.
+2. AC 1.
+2.

-- 29 1.
-1. Formation team competitions may be offered in one of the following two sets of age definitions: - 30 a.
-The age definitions that are defined for amateur competitors (Rule X.A.), including the possibility of combining the various age divisions into categories such as "Pre-Teen", "Junior" and "Youth".
-31 32 - b.
-The following school grade definitions: - (1) Grade School (Grades K-6) 33 34 - (2) Junior High School (Grades 7-9) - (3) High School (Grades 10-12) - 36 2.
-Any number of team members may dance up to the age/grade level immediately above their true classification.
-37 - 38 3.
-Pre-Teen/Grade School formation teams may include two Junior/Junior High School age competitors. - 39 4.
-Junior/Junior High School formation teams may include two Youth/High School age competitors. - 40 5.
-Youth/High School formation teams may not include any Adult age competitors. - 41 6.
-All age/grade categories: all competitors may dance one time only in each style at any tournament. - 7.
+- 1 5.
+Youth/High School formation teams may not include any Adult age competitors.
+2 - 6.
+All age/grade categories: all competitors may dance one time only in each style at any tournament. - 3 7.
 Coaches may replace team members with reserves for any round in the contest.
-Substitutions may not 42 - 43 occur during the actual time the team is on the floor competing.
+Substitutions may not - 4 occur during the actual time the team is on the floor competing.
+5

-SIZE OF FORMATION TEAMS 45 D.
+6 D. SIZE OF FORMATION TEAMS

-- Teams of four, five, six, seven, or eight couples may compete in each formation style.
-A couple is one boy 46 47 and one girl. - 48
+Teams of four, five, six, seven, or eight couples may compete in each formation style.
+A couple is one boy 7 8 and one girl.

-E. TIME RESTRICTIONS 49
+10 E. TIME RESTRICTIONS